JacksonJS12/JacksonJS12/README.md

 ## Shortly About Me
 - I am Deniz Ivanov
 - I'm Software Engineer in making ✨
-- I study into Professional High School, specialization in Computer Engineering and Technology
-- I also study in SoftUni, I try to learn something new daily 🙏
-- Currently I'm looking for more experience,
+- Currently studying in SoftUni looking for more work experience and to get more familiar with new technologies and people.
-  I'm up to work or do some tasks for FREE 🌎
+- Interested in robotics and IoT

 - You can reach me: d.ivan0v.6100@gmail.com 📝

 ### :fire: My Stats: